updatecli/website/content/en/blog/2024/02/shareable_policiies.md

 ## Conclusion

-I hope you are as excited as I am about this new feature and that it will simplify the maintenance of your project through time, as it does for me.
+We hope you are as excited as we are about this new feature and that it will simplify the maintenance of your project through time, as it does for us.